sashinpivotal/hackathon-tips/README.md

 ## Tips and Tricks

 - How can you get a real-time stock price using Yahoo API?
-- How to add a row and cells to the row to the table using JavaScript?
-(See example code below)
+- How to add a row and add cells (to that row) using JavaScript?
+(See example code fragment below from Lucas' example code set)

   ```
       function updateTable(data) {